 The QR code is meant to be a supplement to the information normally provided on your personalized stationery, business cards & invitations, not a substitute.
 Be mindful that some recipients may prefer not to use it.

 Like any other element of your personalized stationery - monogram, paper stock, printing process - there are certain guidelines and best practices to consider when designing a QR code:Do:

 Business Cards and Calling Cards are a great way to incorporate QR Codes, even if you're not in a technology-focused business.
 Depending on how you'll be using it (business or social), it can point to your blog, website, Linked In profile, Facebook page or anywhere else you'd like to send people to get to know more about you and/or your work.

 On an invitation, a QR Code can serve many functions.
 Guests can scan it to RSVP, to find out what's on the menu for the evening or listen to an audio clip of the band that will be performing.
 If it's for charity gala, for example, the QR code can point to the charity's website or be used to disclose the `secret' celebrity guest host.
 If the invitation is for a wedding, the QR code can be used to view the couple's registry, to watch a clever video of how they met or to simply receive more information on the Big Day (maps, hotels, attire suggestions).

 On one's every day correspondence notes, a QR code can serve as a way for the recipient to keep in touch (if that's the desire, of course), as it can take him/her to your Facebook page or blog.
 It can also be a reflection of your interests.
-For example, if you're hobby is photography, you might want to give people the chance to visit your online photo gallery.
-If you're cooking is your passion, perhaps a link to your online recipe book.
+For example, if your hobby is photography, you might want to give people the chance to visit your online photo gallery.
+If cooking is your passion, perhaps a link to your online recipe book.